jlbradley1844/jlbradley1844.github.io/_drafts/the-uses-of-philosophy.md

 not the place for the study of truth.
-Given the developments in the late nineteenth and early twentieth century, philosophy itself seemed to assist in this effort, as positivists and analytic philosophers heaped scorn on philosophical exercises like metaphysics and nonemperical approaches, essentially leaving only scientifically testable truths as the ones worth studying.
+Given the developments in the late nineteenth and early twentieth century, philosophy itself seemed to assist in this effort, as positivists and analytic philosophers heaped scorn on philosophical exercises like talk of metaphysics and nonemperical approaches, essentially leaving only scientifically testable truths as the ones worth studying.

 If that is the case then, perhaps philosophy is a decent place to learn how to form arguments, think logically and properly conduct forensics; a worthy goal, but hardly about finding grand truths.

-But is that all there is?
-A way to improve one's argumentation, and nothing more than a study of techniques?
-Much as the classical sophists placed argumentation over actual truth, a modern student of philosophy may be more interested in winning the argument and persuading, actual truth and facts being besides the point.
-Here again, as different set of twentieth century philosophers can assist this effort, as many have assailed truth itself as a social construct, perhaps imposed by those in power.
+Perhaps a modern student of philosophy may be more interested in winning the argument and persuading, actual truth and facts being besides the point.
+Here again, a different set of twentieth century philosophers have assisted this effort, as many have assailed truth itself as a social construct, imposed by those in power.
 And there have been other concerns by philosophers that any attempt to establish truth definitively may be harmful, if the end result is to attempt a final edifice to be imposed upon poeple.
 While such arguments have some compelling moral insights, the movement away from truth may give philosophy itself a bad name.
 Indeed, I recently read an article on Brexit, which has proven itself to be a bad idea sold through lies.
-Their theory was that the British political class was heavily educated in philosophy due to their elite background, producing a generation of "rotters" whose main skill was at debating on their feet and hoodwinking people in arguments instead of producing things of value; truth was never a concern for such people.
-In any event, even the modest, utilitarian goal of improved argumentation leaves a lot on the table; the "big questions" philosophy used to address don't go away just because science can't answer it easily.
+The root cause analysys blamed the educational background of the British political class.
+These elites typically have a heavy background in philosophy and law, producing a generation of "rotters" whose main skill was at debating on their feet and hoodwinking people in arguments instead of producing things of value.
+It seems truth was never a concern for such people.

+Perhaps we can take a counterintuitive notion, and say that it is really religion that is the study of truth.
+This is counterintuitive because no one has seriously proposed this; a lot of philosophers, particularly of the analytic persuasion, will say that all religion is nonsense.
+Indeed, such philosophers sometimes seem like frozen-in-amber copies of 18th century philosophers, railing at The Church as if it still had the same power and sway over society as it did in the middle ages.
+Meanwhile, other philosophers and scientists (they aren't all atheists!) will tell you there are two _magesteria_, such as they call it.
+Science is for the study of certain verifiable truths, religion is for the study of certain truths not illuminated by scientists, and perhaps philosophy is about how these work together.
+But this nice little theory doesn't hold up to scrutiny in real life.
+It should stand to reason that if there is one reality, there will be areas of practical overlap, in ethics and phenomenology, for instance.
+Without addressing these overlaps, religion simply functions as a spackle to cover areas of ignorance, to be slowly chipped away as science progresses.
+Thus we get the atheistic scientists' "God of the gaps," a God borne of ignorance that nobody believes in, but that atheists seem to strongly believe the religious believe in.

+In any event, what we seem to be left with is a philosophy with a modest, utilitarian goal of improved argumentation.
+This leaves a lot on the table.
+The "big questions" philosophy used to address don't go away just because science can't answer it easily.
+So why do we read and study philosophy?

+## A Modest Proposal

 A better approach may be to regard philosophy as invaluable tool in the _search_ for truth.
-The American pragmatist school, though not quite as influential than it was a century ago, still looms large, and it has never claimed to be about the study of any single truth per se.
+The American pragmatist school, though not quite as influential now than it was a century ago, still looms large, and it has never claimed to be about the study of any single truth per se.
-Instead, its focus is about how to search for and recognize truth.
+Instead, its focus was about how to search for and recognize truth.
 Giving people the tools to be able to search for truth and recognize errors is invaluable, and seems a far more noble an aim than simply dominating others in verbal exchanges.
 And note that by the "search